gkibria121/daynightprint-documentations/docs/product-management/overview.md

 ---
-id: product-management
+id: overview
-title: Product Management
+title: Overview
 description: Guide to managing products and vendor products in the system.
 sidebar_position: 1
 ---

-# Product Management
+# Product Management Overview

 To show an item on the **customer-facing form**, we need to add **Vendor Products**.
 Here's how the process works: